 POINTING_DEVICE_DRIVER = adns5050

-, I specified the pins.
-The original firmware code can be used as is.
+.
+What's written in the original firmware can be used as is.

 #define ADNS5050_SCLK_PIN F7